wpcodefactory/helpdesk-support-ticket-system-for-woocommerce/readme.txt

 Tags: support ticket, helpdesk, ticket system, support, helpdesk plugin Requires at least: 3.0.1
 Requires PHP: 5.2.4
-Tested up to: 6.7.1
+Tested up to: 6.8
-Stable tag: trunk
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WordPress ticket system	- Manage customer queries and issues on your WordPress eShop with helpdesk WooCommerce support ticket system

 == Description ==

 = Support ticket system for WooCommerce is WordPress ticket system that integrates with your eshop adding a helpdesk trouble ticketing system in your WordPress website.
 Your support will be well organized, better, faster and will look way more professional. =